ashneeldas2/C-Shell/README.md

   3. ```int redirect_out()```
       * Inputs: A char **.
       * Returns: 1 if successful.
-      * Desc: This function redirects the output of the first given command into the next.
+      * Desc: This function redirects the output of the first given command into the named file.

   4. ```int redirect_in()```
       * Inputs: A char **.
       * Returns: 1 if successful.
       * Desc: This function takes the output of the second command and makes it the input of the first.

+   5. double_redir_out()
+      * Inputs: A char **.
+      * Returns: 1 if successful.
+      * Desc: This function redirects the output of the first given command into the named file and appends it.
 ### main.c
   1. ```int main()```
       * Inputs: None